Empanada dough the thought alone might feel like a daunting task. But what if I tell you that shouldn’t be that way?

 - Freeze dough – cut the desired amount of dough, wrap in plastic and store in the freezer

-- Freeze empanada discs – cut the desired amount of empanada dough.
-Roll the dough and cut with a plate or empanada shape.
-When storing the discs, separate the discs with some baking paper
+- Freeze empanada shells – cut the desired amount of empanada dough.
+Roll the dough and cut empanada discs with a plate or empanada shape.
+When storing the discs, separate the empanada shells with some baking paper

-When you want to use the empanada discs, thaw about 15 minutes before use.
+When you want to use the empanada shells, thaw about 15 minutes before use.
 If you flatten the complete dough it will take at least 45 minutes to thaw.

 If you make your own dough take a look at this recipe to fill it: